hed-hog/docs/docs/modules/admin/user.md

-# User Module
+# User

-The **Hedhog User** module in HedHog provides functionality to manage user data within an application.
-This module leverages the HedHog framework components, including pagination and [**Prisma**](https://www.prisma.io/) integration, to offer a robust user management system.
+The **Hedhog User** submodule in HedHog provides functionality to manage user data within an application.
+This submodule leverages the HedHog framework components, including pagination and [**Prisma**](https://www.prisma.io/) integration, to offer a robust user management system.

 ### Integrations